SELECTIVE COLLECTION OF TEXTILE WASTE

 Humana has the certificate from the independent consultancy Mepex that accredits the traceability of the textile waste processed in its preparation plants for reuse in Madrid and Barcelona.

-The distribution of processed textiles in 2024 was as follows:
+The distribution of processed textiles is as follows:

-• 62% is destined for reuse: 21% in the shops Humana stores and 41% is exported, mainly to Africa, to enable poor people to people with fewer resources have access to clothing and thus generate resources for
+• 62% is destined for reuse: 21% in the shops Humana stores and 41% is exported, mainly to Africa, to enable poor people to people with fewer resources have access to clothing and thus generate resources to generate resources for development cooperation.

 • 29% are by-products whose condition does not allow them to be reused.
 They are therefore destined for recycling processes.